 Market research analysts are the people responsible for collecting data on consumer behavior in order to help companies effectively market their products.
 They also predict sales trends, create methods for evaluating consumer preferences, and present detailed reports to clients.
 Most positions require a bachelor's degree in a related field.
 This business career usually provides a stable schedule within normal business hours, which is preferable for those who seek consistency when trying to achieve a work-life balance.

 Another career that offers a consistent schedule that does not often require overtime is that of a human resources manager.
 Human resources managers coordinate all aspects of an organization's recruitment process, including hiring and interviewing.
 These individuals also manage employee benefit programs (e.g. health insurance, 401K), oversee payroll, and supervise other human resources professionals that work within the organization.
 To become a human resources manager, one must earn a relevant bachelor's degree, as well as years of related experience.

 Social and Community Service Managers

 Those who have earned a bachelor's degree in business administration or a related field have the opportunity to work as a social or community service manager.
 Individuals who work in these positions must utilize their communication, managerial, and analytical skills to manage community organizations and programs.
-According to the BLS in 2016, an estimated 75% of social and community service managers worked 40 hours or less per week.
 Among the many kinds of management positions available, these reasonable hours allow for a solid work-life balance.